GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

 	Some checks should not run on binary files (e. g.
 InvalidLineEndingCheck).
 	Using this option it is possible to configure which content types are considered binary types.

+	Note: If there is a NULL byte in the first 8k then the file will be considered binary regardless of this setting.

 	To detect content types [Apache Tika library][2] is used.